VoiceNGO/promise-repeat/Readme.md

 - If the promise has timed out, it is rejected with an Error describing the timeout
 - If the promise is rejected due to max # of retries, it is rejected with the last error

 TODO (maybe): Somehow include all errors in the reject.
-Thoughts?

 ### License